Sundanese traditional house

+A traditional Sundanese house with Tagog anjing shape in Kampung Naga village, Tasikmalaya.

-Sundanese traditional house refers to the traditional vernacular houses of the Sundanese people, who predominantly inhabited the western parts of Java island (West Java and Banten provinces, and the western part of Central Java, including Brebes and Cilacap), Indonesia.
+Sundanese traditional house refers to the traditional vernacular houses of the Sundanese people, who predominantly inhabited the western part of Java island, Indonesia.
 The architecture of a Sundanese house is characterized by its functionality, simplicity, modesty, uniformity with a little detail, its use of natural thatched materials, and the quite faithful adherence to harmony with nature and the environment.